 The dx' tells us that the probability of observing state $|\psi\rangle$ with exact continuous parameter x_k is infinitesimal.
-In practice, it is not possible to measure ψ at math-
+In practice, it is not possible to measure ψ at mathematical point x_k due to resolution limits on physical devices, general principles of Heisenberg uncertainty, and ultimately Planck scale effects.
+While this writer is al-

-Since probability is dimensionless, the expansion coefficients $\psi(x)$ in the continuous basis have to have units of $[\text{meters}]^{-1/2}$ to cancel the units of dx'.
+Since probability is dimensionless, the expansion coefficients $\psi(x)$ in the continuous basis have to have units of [meters]^{-1/2} to cancel the units of dx'.
 These units are reflected in the normalization conditions